 GGI PhD students who are in their second year and above (and dual degree PhD students first year and above) are expected to present yearly a poster and/or oral presentation during the GGI annual retreat outlining their major research accomplishments.
-PhD candidates are also expected to meet at least once a year with their dissertation committee to report on progress and to receive feedback from the committee; this annual meeting is to include all members of the committee.
-Exceptions to this rule require permission of the executive committee.
-The nine-quarter rule regarding employment (Directive #92-122 from the Office of Graduate Studies, July 21, 1992) applies to all GGI students.
+PhD candidates are also expected to meet at least once a year with their Dissertation Committee to report on progress and to receive committee-feedback; this annual meeting is to include all members of the Dissertation Committee.
+Exceptions to this rule require permission of the Executive Committee.

 Students who have not obtained a previous degree at an approved English-medium institution or demonstrated English-language proficiency through an appropriate exam (e.g. TOEFL) are required to complete appropriate English-language courses, as described in the policy Graduate Student Course Requirements - English as Second Language (GC2018-02).
-Courses taken in satisfaction of this requirement do not count towards the units required for graduation a) Admission Committee
+Courses taken in satisfaction of this requirement do not count towards the units required for graduation.